 You can also revert to previous versions of files.
 You may also be able to recover files from clusters or personal machines.
 Here is how to do it.

-The link on the right (under 'Related Downloads' at the top of this page) is to a tool which will search known locations where these files may hide and copy them to a new folder on your desktop.
+The link under 'Attachments' is to a tool which will search known locations where these files may “hide” and copy them to a new folder on your desktop.

 This process may take around 20 mins to complete.
 Unfortunately there is no guarantee that your file can be recovered.

-Windows stores previous version of documents and deleted ones for between 2 to 3 weeks (sometimes longer).
+Windows stores previous versions of documents and deleted ones for between 2 to 3 weeks (sometimes longer).